catseye/ellsync/README.md

     ellsync router.json art:

-If either of the directories does not exist, this will be prevented.
-Based on this, there is a subcommand to list which streams are, at the moment,
+Either the canonical or the cache (or both) may be offline storage (removable media), therefore neither directory is assumed to exist (it might not exist if the volume is not mounted.)
+If either of the directories does not exist, ellsync will refuse to use this backup stream.
+Based on this, there is a subcommand to list which streams are, at the moment, backupable:
-backupable:

     ellsync router.json list